mountcitrus/twilio-sheets/README.md

 ## Documentation

-Additional guides for Twilio Sheets can be found at [mount citrus](https://mountcitrus.com/docs).

-## Twilio Function and Webhook Setup

 > [!IMPORTANT]
 > To get started you will need
 > * A Twilio [phone number](https://www.twilio.com/en-us/phone-numbers/toll-free)
 > * A Google account for creating a new sheet

+## Google Sheets

+A Google sheet must be created using the `Twilio Sheets` [add-on](https://mountcitrus.com/docs).

+Following the instructions at [mount citrus](https://mountcitrus.com/google-add-on-guide) to get started.

+## Twilio Function and Webhook Setup

 ### Create a New Service